 Some people think that traditional culture can be destroyed it as money making attractions to tourists.
 However, others believe that it is only way to save traditions.
 Discuss both views and give your opinion.

 The line graph below shows the percentage of tourists to England who visited four different attractions in Brighton.
-(Chris)
+Summarize the information by selecting and reporting the main features and make comparisons where relevant.

 Foreign visitor should pay more than local visitors for cultural and historical attractions.
 To what extend do you agree or disagree with this opinio